 If you wear a pair of Roger Direct compatible Phonak hearing aids then there isn’t much difference between Option 1 above and Option 2 from a price point of view and also the way it all functions.
 However, there are some things to take into consideration as below.

 Point 1 – What happens if you need to replace your hearing aids for any reason, perhaps losing them, damaging them beyond repair, or simply want to upgrade.
-With Option 2 you are limiting yourself to one brand and type of hearing aid, that would be Phonak Marvel or Paradise.
-It’s a great hearing aid no doubt, we think it is one of the best on the market at this time and a great choice.
+With Option 2 you are limiting yourself to one brand and type of hearing aid, that would be Phonak.
+The brand Phonak is very good, we think it is one of the best on the market at this time and a great choice.
 However, who knows what hearing aid technology you will want to wear down the line and what is available.
 Maybe Phonak again, but maybe a different brand or model.
 Who actually knows what is new and around the corner?

 Point 2 – If you already have a Roger transmitter you can use that so the only additional cost is the price of a Roger X 03 band receiver for each hearing aid.
 You may also already have some Roger X receivers, if the serial numbers start with a number higher than 1744 then they can also be used in the process as per Option 1, saving you even more money!